lvsl/fosdem-2020-go-dbus-systemd/README.md

 ## Agenda:
 - [ ] Intro *(5 min)*
   - [ ] About Me ...
-      * My 3rd FOSDEM, got impressed a lot by the community!
-      * Greatful to org. commette for accepting my presentation
-    - [ ] My background with Linux
-    - [ ] Why I decided to come here and present at FOSDEM
-    - [ ] How I managed to ignore D-Bus and systemd for 10 years?!
-      * Also didn't have a TV for 10 years, and bought one recently.
-It's great!
   - [ ] About This Talk ...
     - [ ] Scope: Systems Programming
       * Def.: "Software that provides services for other (application) software" [[wikipedia](https://en.wikipedia.org/wiki/Systems_programming)]